 NOTE: Bring your own laptop (any OS).

-This Python workshop is capped at 30 participants, and is on a first-come/ first-served basis.
+This R Workshop is capped at 30 participants, and is on a first-come/ first-served basis.

 - If you are looking to make yourself competitive in the job market

 - If you want to take a personal project to the next level

 - If you are interested in playing with data

 Then, this workshop is for you.

 Our trained instructors will lead you through a comprehensive, hands-on overview of what you can do with R, using an example dataset.
 We will go from reading data into R to data types, functions, conditional statements, loops, how to write in RMarkdown, as well as best practices for writing R code that other people can understand and use.
 This workshop is designed to provide a foundation of basic concepts that all programming depends on, using R as an example.